slotdawg/ts2020/peer/peer.rst

 Peer Global File Service includes the ability to create and manage Microsoft DFS Namespaces (DFS-N).
 When this DFS-N integration is combined with its real-time replication and file locking engine, PeerGFS powers a true global namespace that spans locations and storage devices.

 As part of its DFS namespace management capabilities, PeerGFS also automatically redirects users away from a failed file server.
-When that failed server comes back online, PeerGFS brings this file server back in-sync, and then re-enables user access to it. *This is an essential Disaster Recovery feature for any deployment looking to leverage Nutanix Files for user profile & user data shares for VDI environments.*
+When that failed server comes back online, PeerGFS brings this file server back in-sync, and then re-enables user access to it. *This is an essential Disaster Recovery feature for any deployment looking to leverage Nutanix Files for user profile and user data shares for VDI environments.*

 The following screenshot shows the PMC interface with a DFS Namespace under management.